 ”Sometimes trusting someone is a risky business”.

 t).
-If you plan on moving or travelling like we do, a sewing shop will not work or offer flexibility.
+If you plan on moving or travelling as we do, a sewing shop will not work or offer flexibility.

-You’ll begin to feel limited and constrained and leaving someone with no inventory as you wait for orders from customers is not what you want someone who you don’t trust that much to work on.
+You’ll begin to feel limited and constrained and leaving someone with no inventory as you wait for orders from customers is not what you want.

 They’re just too many hyenas in the market.